-8. Set the X position to 15 and the Y position to 15 by typing in the text boxes.
+8. Set the x position to 15 and the y position to 15 by typing in the text boxes.
 This sets how far the lower-left corner of the data frame is, in inches, from the lower-left corner of the page.
-(You can specify X,Y position for another location on the data frame by clicking the appropriate box on the diagram.)
+(You can specify the relative x,y position for another location by clicking the appropriate box on the Anchor Point diagram.)

-You can specify the position of any object on the page the data frame itself, text, legends, and so on-either by selecting and dragging them or by setting the X and Y position explicitly.
+You can specify the position of any object on the page-the data frame itself, text, legends, and so on-either by selecting and dragging them or by setting the x and y position explicitly.